Protection Against Phishing

 How does ADP protect against phishing?

-ADP fully supports DMARC, an email authentication protocol that can be used to determine whether an email message that is apparently from an ADP domain was really sent by ADP or one of our trusted partners.
+ADP fully supports Domain Message Authentication Reporting and Compliance (DMARC), an email authentication protocol that can be used to determine whether an email message that is apparently from an ADP domain was really sent by ADP or one of our trusted partners.
 We do our part, but your receiving email server must also be configured to check DMARC to block forged messages.

 How do I report phishing to ADP?